 NOTICE OF PRIVACY PRACTICES - PROTECTED HEALTH INFORMATION

-If you would like a copy of Aflac's Notice of Privacy Practices - Protected Health Information issued pursuant to the Federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended in 2009, copies are available by sending a written request to: Aflac Worldwide Headquarters, ATTN: Privacy Office, 1932 Wynnton Road, Columbus, Georgia 31999.
+If you would like a copy of Aflac's Notice of Privacy Practices - Protected Health Information issued pursuant to the Federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), copies are available by sending a written request to: Aflac Worldwide Headquarters, ATTN: Privacy Office, 1932 Wynnton Road, Columbus, Georgia 31999.